Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Emerging Needs

 \subsection{Need 3: Tool Support for Constructing Complex Driving Scenarios}

-As shown in Figure \ref{Fig:need}, 25\% and 26\% of survey participants considered this need very important and important.
-As discussed in Section~\ref{sec:realworld}, industrial practitioners design driving scenarios based on various sources such as real-world driving scenes and traffic accident reports.
-During simulation testing, industrial practitioners need to construct these driving scenarios in a simulation environment.
-65\% of survey participants found it cumbersome to use toolkits (e.g., DSLs, libraries, etc.) provided by those simulation environments to construct a driving scenario.
-Take OpenScenario~\cite{OpenScenario} as an example , it takes 258 lines of code to construct a simple driving scenario of lane cutting, not even to mention complex scenarios.
-The main reason is that those driving scenario construction APIs and DSLs are designed to be low-level with many customizable parameters to precisely define the details in a driving scenario.
-While this ensures their flexibility and expressiveness to precisely specify arbitrary driving scenarios, it imposes significant coding effort.
-As a result, ADS developers wish they can get more tool support that helps them automatically or semi-automatically construct driving scenarios in a simulation environment, such as translating a natural language description of a traffic scene into the low-level code written in APIs provided by a simulation environment.
+As shown in Figure \ref{Fig:need}, 25\% and 26\% of survey participants rated this need \textit{very important} and \textit{important} respectively.
+ADS practitioners design driving scenarios based on various sources such as real-world driving scenes and traffic accident reports (Section~\ref{sec:realworld}).
+After identifying driving scenarios worth testing, they need to construct corresponding test cases.
+65\% of survey participants found it cumbersome to use toolkits (e.g., domain-specific languages, libraries, etc.) provided by existing simulation platforms to construct a test case of a driving scenario.
+Take OpenScenario~\cite{OpenScenario} as an example.
+It takes 258 lines of code to construct a simple driving scenario of lane cutting, not even to mention complex scenarios.
+The main reason is that existing simulation platforms only provide low-level APIs and domain-specific languages (DSLs) to construct driving scenarios.
+While such low-level API and language design ensures the flexibility and expressiveness to precisely specify arbitrary driving scenarios, it imposes significant coding effort.
+Similar to how Google releases Keras as a higher-level abstraction of TensorFlow, it would be beneficial to provide a higher-level abstraction of the APIs and DSLs in the simulation platforms.
+In addition, as mentioned by P8, "\textit{We already collected traffic accident video from internet, but it is still hard to automatically transform them into test cases in simulators.}" ADS developers wish they can get more tool support that helps them automatically or semi-automatically construct driving scenarios in a simulation environment, such as translating a natural language description of a traffic scene into the low-level code written in APIs provided by a simulation environment.